ivonunes/inkstead-writer/docs/syndication/buffer.md

 # Buffer

-Buffer publishes to several networks from one account, so connecting it once reaches X, LinkedIn, Threads, Facebook, Instagram and Pinterest without a separate developer account for each.
+Buffer is a service that publishes to several social networks from one account.
+Connecting it to Inkstead Writer once reaches X, LinkedIn, Threads, Facebook, Instagram and Pinterest, without a separate developer account for each.

 Mastodon, Bluesky, Pixelfed and Flickr are not offered through Buffer.
 Inkstead Writer publishes to those directly, and going through Buffer as well would post twice.